Details

 SCEP is originally developed by Cisco.
 The core mission of SCEP is the deployment of certificates to network devices without any user interactions.
 With the help of SCEP, network devices can request certificates on their own.

 If you use SCEP in a 'traditional way' you need a number of on-premises components.
-Microsoft Intune allows third-party certificate authorities (CA) to issue and validate certificates using SCEP.
+Microsoft Intune and other Mobile Device Management (MDM) solutions allow third-party certificate authorities (CA) to issue and validate certificates using SCEP.

 To get rid of the on-premises components we developed SCEPman.